Tax

 • Do you provide the service I require?

-• Are you suitably qualified to do the work?
+• Can you prove that you are suitably qualified to do the work?

 • How much do you charge?